bodacea/misinfolinks/README.md

 # People

 ## Groups
-* [fakenewssci](https://twitter.com/hashtag/FakeNewsSci) Hashtag (#fakenewssci) for groups working on misinformation detection and handling
+* [fakenewssci](https://twitter.com/hashtag/FakeNewsSci) Hashtag (#fakenewssci) and googlegroup for groups working on misinformation detection and handling
 * [Misinfocon](https://misinfocon.com/) Collection of people (@misinfocon) working on misinformation, loosely based around the misinfocon seminars
 * [Credibility Coalition](https://meedan.com/credibility-coalition/) Group working on indicators for online misinformation.
 Used to be called CIWG; also created the W3 standard group
 * [Hacks/Hackers](https://hackshackers.com/) Data journalism meetup, part of credibility coalition